krokhale/cohort14a-stock-web/README.md

 ## Tasks

 ---
+> Show all the stocks that you own in your portfolio in the table on the right hand side.
+HINT Make a fetch call on page load or use useEffect.

+> When a user clicks on sell in the portfolio table.
+Send a DELETE fetch request to the backend and remove the stock.
+Also reload the portfolio table afterwards.

+> Make sure that there is no $ symbol on page load

 > Design the Portfolio box and make it look like the way it  is described in the project.